Almost every weekend in San Diego we were able to go somewhere. Deep Creek Hot Springs we ended up going to twice!

 But first some amazing flower fields on our way there.
 You could pay to go in and walk closer but the view from the road was just as good.
 I noticed several artist set up painting all the beautiful colors.

 Both of our experiences here at Deep Creek were really enjoyable, relaxing.
 As we are learning is to be expected, most west coast hot springs usually have their fair share of nudists.
 This one is actually maintained by some.
 Thankfully here there were very few people at all and those that were present very “normal” and modest.
-It is strange to say but I felt comfortable around them… most of them.
+It is strange to say but I felt comfortable around those that were there… most of them.
 Certainly has to do with how you act just as much as how they do as well.
-I seems the rude and disturbing people we found were the ones that got all weird around naked people, pointing out the obvious and being loud.
+It seems the rude and disturbing people we found were the ones that were there to watch chicks, pointing out the obvious and being loud.
 If you can carry on a conversation with a nudist as if they were clothed then you’re set.

 To get to Deep Creek Hot Springs you can either park at a ranch (and pay $5 per person to park on his private property) or drive a Jeep and park for free on the park land.
 We only had the option of parking at the ranch and the owner was very nice.
 He seemed quite concerned with the upkeep of the hot springs and so we took a trash bag he offered down and Anson gathered all sorts of discarded things along the way.